Snowflake-Labs/sfguide-sporting-events-prediction-using-snowpark-ml/README.md

 4. Select dataset files you downloaded from this GitHub Repo and push them in the stage folder.
 Click on the button upload.
 ![Step](https://github.com/Snowflake-Labs/sfguide-sporting-events-prediction-using-snowpark-ml/blob/main/images/upload_dataset_1.png)

-You can follow steps described in the official docs: https://docs.snowflake.com/en/user-guide/data-load-local-file-system-stage-ui
+You can follow steps described in the [official docs](https://docs.snowflake.com/en/user-guide/data-load-local-file-system-stage-ui)

 ### 3. Import Notebook and Install Packages
 - Click on Projects -> Notebook